WanderingPix/ReachForStars/README.md

 features in the works:

-2. Detective Role
+1. Detective Role
-3. Cursed Soul Role
-4. Sound Effects
+2. Sound Effects
-5. Translations
+3. Translations
-6. Cursed Soul Role
-7. Update to 16.0.5 (pain, I hate IL2CPP so much, and inlining is stupid)
+4. Update to 16.0.5 (pain, I hate IL2CPP so much, and inlining is stupid)
-8. Mole Role (Why is it still broken)
+5. Mole Role (Why is it still broken)
-9. Trapper Role
+6. Trapper Role
-10. Bounty Hunter (Previously done but I believe it needs to be reworked)
+7. Bounty Hunter (Previously done but I believe it needs to be reworked)

 Planned features: